18 Best Algae Eaters For Your Freshwater Aquarium (Fish, Shrimp & Snails)

 Florida flag fish swimming upwards in aquarium

-A type of killifish, the Florida flag fish is named after its resemblance to the stars and stripes on the US flag, is a stunning little nano fish covered in bright green, red,blue, and gold iridescent spots.
+A type of killifish, the Florida flag fish is named after its resemblance to the stars and stripes on the US flag.
+It’s a stunning little nano fish covered in bright green, red, blue and gold iridescent spots.

 A mostly peaceful fish (can be aggressive during spawning), the Florida flag fish is one of the few on this list who will eat hair/thread algae.
-It is also known to eat black beard algae (BBA), and other fuzzy types.
+It is also known to eat black beard algae, and other fuzzy types.

-Looking like a miniature stingray, a hillstream loach uses its modified ventral find to cling on rocks, driftwood, plants, or aquarium glass.
+Hillstream loaches use their modified ventral fins and suckermouth to cling to rocks, driftwood, plants, or aquarium glass.

 Hillstreams do an excellent job of eating up all the algae on your glass and look fantastic while they do it.